tanvirahmedshaikh/ascent-ai-app/README.md

 Ascent AI is a sophisticated, SaaS-style Streamlit application that acts as your personal AI co-pilot for career branding.
 It turns your professional experience and career aspirations into content that gets noticed, helping you share posts in your authentic voice, join the right discussions, and grow your influence as a thought leader on platforms like LinkedIn.

-Upload your resume and writing samples so Ascent AI can learn your style — it doesn’t just write posts; it writes in your voice.
+Upload your resume and writing samples so Ascent AI can learn your style.
+It doesn’t just write posts; it writes in your voice.

 ---
 ## ✨ Core Features

-* **Guided Onboarding:** Enter your target role, audience, platform preferences, and professional context to start building your brand.
+* **Flexible Workflows:** Choose between two powerful modes from the sidebar:
+    * **Strategic Branding:** A guided, multi-step process that builds a detailed, multi-week content strategy from your professional background and goals.
+    * **Quick Ideas:** A quick-start option to instantly generate single post ideas or a 3-part series on a specific topic without a full strategy.

-* **Interactive Refinement:** A human-in-the-loop (HITL) feedback system allows you to critique and refine the AI-generated strategy until it's perfect.
+* **Human-in-the-Loop (HITL) Feedback:** An interactive system allows you to critique and refine AI-generated strategies and post drafts until they're perfect.

-* **Authentic Voice Posts:** Upload writing samples so AI can create content that reflects your unique tone and style.
+* **Authentic Voice Generation:** Upload writing samples so the AI can learn and replicate your unique tone and style, ensuring content truly reflects you.

 * **Multi-Agent AI Crew:** Powered by CrewAI, the app uses a team of specialized AI agents for a robust workflow:
+    * **Professional Resume Summarizer (Groq):** Concisely summarizes your professional background and career goals.
-    * **Personal Branding Strategist (Gemini):** Creates a tailored, multi-week content strategy based on your background and career goals.
+    * **Personal Branding Strategist (Gemini):** Creates a tailored, multi-week content strategy.
-    * **Content Ideation Agent (Groq):** Brainstorms creative and engaging post ideas at high speed based on your approved strategy.
+    * **Content Ideation Agent (Groq):** Brainstorms creative and engaging post ideas at high speed.
+    * **LinkedIn Ghostwriter (Gemini):** Drafts polished, full-length posts in your authentic voice.
+    * **Quality Assurance Agent (Gemini):** Reviews drafted posts for clarity, tone, and strategic impact.
-    * **Title Agent (Groq):** Automatically generates concise titles for your sessions.
+    * **Title Generator (Groq):** Automatically creates concise titles for your sessions.

-* **Heterogeneous LLM's:** Strategically uses different Large Language Models for different tasks—**Google's Gemini** for deep strategic analysis and **Groq's Llama** for high-speed creative generation.
+* **Heterogeneous LLMs:** Strategically uses different Large Language Models for different tasks—**Google's Gemini** for deep strategic analysis and polished writing, and **Groq's Llama** for high-speed creative generation and concise tasks.

-* **Polished SaaS UI:** A clean, two-tab interface separates your workspace (`Brand Strategy`) from your content library (`Post Ideas`).
+* **Polished SaaS UI:** A clean, four-tab interface separates your workspace (`Brand Strategy`, `Post Ideas`, `Quick Ideas`, and `Final Post`) for a focused workflow.

-* **Session Management:** A professional sidebar allows you to create new sessions, view, rename, and delete your recent session history.
+* **Comprehensive Session Management:** A professional sidebar allows you to create, load, rename, and delete past sessions, providing a history of your branding efforts.

-* **Export Functionality:** Download your generated strategies and post ideas as clean Markdown files for easy sharing.
+* **Export Functionality:** Easily download your generated strategies and finalized posts as clean text files.

 ---
 ## 💻 Built With